Jake Arrieta: Baltimore Orioles (2010–2013)

-When Jeremy Guthrie, who had been the Orioles' Opening Day starting pitcher the last three seasons, was traded to the Colorado Rockies, Arrieta was selected to pitch the first game of Baltimore's 2013 season.
+When Jeremy Guthrie, who had been the Orioles' opening-day starting pitcher the last three seasons, was traded to the Colorado Rockies, Arrieta was selected to pitch the first game of Baltimore's 2013 season.
 He earned the win in the Orioles' 5–2 victory over the Minnesota Twins, allowing only two hits and striking out four batters in seven innings.
 Arrieta was far less successful as the season progressed, going 3–9 with a 6.13 ERA in 18 starts.
 He briefly spent time in the bullpen in June, but on July 6, after allowing six runs in 3 2/3 innings of a 9–7 loss to the Los Angeles Angels, Arrieta was demoted to the Triple-A Norfolk Tides.
 Manager Buck Showalter told reporters, "I think our guys understand that carrying around 6.00 ERAs in the American League just don't cut it".
-After a minor-league start in which he allowed five earned runs in 3 2/3 innings against the Gwinnett Stripers, Arrieta acquired a sport psychologist to aid in the mental aspect of his pitching.
-His performance improved in kind: Arrieta had a 5.75 ERA in his first six starts for Norfolk and a 1.82 ERA in his last four.
+After an MiLB start in which he allowed five earned runs in 3 2/3 innings against the Gwinnett Stripers, Arrieta acquired a sport psychologist to aid in the mental aspect of his pitching.
+His performance improved in kind; Arrieta had a 5.75 ERA in his first six starts for Norfolk and a 1.82 ERA in his last four.
 In 10 starts for Norfolk, including one complete game, Arrieta went 5–4 with a 4.02 ERA.
-He was promoted back to Baltimore on September 7, and he made six more major-league appearances to close out the season, all of which came in relief.
+He was promoted back to Baltimore on September 7, and he made six more MLB appearances to close out the season, all of which came in relief.
 In 24 appearances for Baltimore, 18 of which were starts, Arrieta went 3–9 with a 6.20 ERA, and he struck out 109 batters in 114 2/3 innings.
-He dressed for the 2012 American League Division Series but was not on the active roster and did not appear in a game.
+He dressed for the 2012 American League Division Series, but he was not on the active roster and did not appear in a game.
 The Orioles lost the series to the New York Yankees and were eliminated from the postseason.

 Arrieta outpitched both Brian Matusz and Steve Johnson during spring training to win back a position in the Orioles' 2013 Opening Day starting rotation.
 He struggled with pitch command through his first four starts of the season, during which he went 1–1 with a 6.63 ERA, as well as 16 walks in 19 innings.
 On April 22, the Orioles demoted Arrieta to Triple-A and promoted right-handed reliever Alex Burnett in his stead.
 He spent the remainder of his time with the organization bouncing between Baltimore and Norfolk.
 In five starts for Baltimore across three major-league stints, Arrieta was 1–2 with a 7.23 ERA.
 He also made nine appearances for Norfolk, all but one of which were starts, and went 5–3 with a 4.41 ERA there.